wildeco/wildeco.github.io/_pages/articles.md

 ![](https://images.unsplash.com/photo-1611782712936-6247d9711816?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1170&q=80)

-Below are the list of some of some peer-reviewed publications that I think are more relevant to my current research interests.
+Below are the list of some peer-reviewed publications that I think are more relevant to my current research interests.
 I have also included a link to the preprint version of the paper, if available.
 If you have any research questions, or interests to collaborate on a publication, please feel free to contact me.

 ---